What is Corporation Tax?

 For this reason, the Corporate Tax constitutes, together with the Personal Income Tax, a basic pillar in direct taxation within the framework of a tax system that regulates the obtaining of income as a manifestation of the economic capacity of each taxpayer.

-Corporate Tax is defined as a tax of a direct and personal nature that taxes the income of companies and other legal entities:
+Corporate Tax is defined as a direct tax of a personal nature that taxes the income of companies and other legal entities:

-• Personal nature , because it takes into account certain particular circumstances of each taxpayer when specifying the amount of the tax benefit that they are obliged to satisfy.
+Personal nature , because it takes into account certain particular circumstances of each taxpayer when determining the amount of the tax benefit that he or she is required to pay.

 Note: